ydaniv/uijet/docs-src/guides/modules.md

 uijet embraces the principle of doing 1 thing (or at most 2) and doing it right.

-That's why it leaves the implementation of all the main parts of the application up to external libraries, of your choice, and glues them together into a coherent interface which allows them to be abstracted and easily swappable.
+That's why it leaves the implementation of all the main parts of the application framework up to external libraries, of your choice, and glues them together into a coherent interface which allows them to be abstracted and easily swappable.